 Introduction

-This document provides a summary of coexistence analysis which has been performed evaluate the performance of systems using the 802.15.4 UWB (HRP and LRP) PHYs as amended by P802.15.4ab with respect to other 802 wireless standards which may operate in the same band.
+This document provides a summary of coexistence assesment which has been performed to evaluate the performance of systems using the 802.15.4 UWB (HRP and LRP) PHYs as amended by P802.15.4ab with respect to other 802 wireless standards which may operate in the same band.

 The PAR for P802.15.4ab may be found in [1] .